by Eileen Quinn Knight, Ph.D. Profiles in Catholicism

 Dr. Knight: What is the vision that you follow for the ministry of human trafficking?
 Has it changed since the COVID epidemic?

-The Covid-19 worked like a lens that magnified and worsened the injustices and vulnerabilities of billions of people around the world.
+Covid-19 worked like a lens that magnified and worsened the injustices and vulnerabilities of billions of people around the world.
 It has accelerated processes, triggering a disruptive effect that requires us to combine more commitment to the care of the environment and the person (LS 48), promoting real paths of conversion and change.
 The main groups affected by Covid-19 are the same groups of people in the situation of vulnerabilities exploited by traffickers: women, children, ethnic minorities, foreign citizens - especially those who are without legal papers and indigenous peoples, as reported by the Talitha Kum networks in the Amazonia.
 The pandemic accelerates the shift of exploitation from the public to private (indoor) places and is making it more difficult for pastoral agents to identify and approach victims.
 This is a concern presented by all networks, and the need to change the strategy of action emerged.

 We, religious sisters, continue our service in protected houses where Covid-19 has increased anxiety, insecurity, and instability.
 In this context, we seek to restore and maintain a space of hope and care for all.
-The reorganization of life is important, new protocols of hygiene and social distance have been introduced.
+The reorganization of life is important, and new protocols of hygiene and social distance have been introduced.
 With creativity, the empty spaces left by the absence of volunteers are filled and we try to cope with the excessive increase in expenses, against a reduction in offers.

 Dr. Knight: What do the people involved in human trafficking think they are accomplishing for the society or Church?

-Sr. Gabriella Bottani: Pope Francis in his address to the participants to the first Talitha Kum Assembly said: “Your work brings together the missions of different institutions and demands cooperation between them.
+Sr. Gabriella Bottani: Pope Francis in his address to the participants of the first Talitha Kum Assembly said: “Your work brings together the missions of different institutions and demands cooperation between them.
 You have chosen to be on the front line.
 Therefore the numerous Congregations that have worked and continue to work as the "avant-garde" of the Church's missionary activity against the scourge of human trafficking deserve gratitude.
 This is also a model of how to work together!”

 Talitha Kum is part of the mission of the Church, which continues the mission of Jesus: “The spirit of the Lord is on me, for he has anointed me to bring the good news to the afflicted.
 He has sent me to proclaim liberty to captives, a sight to the blind, to let the oppressed go free” (Luke 4:18)